 Programs and Supports

-- Hearing and Vision support is available for students from preschool to year 12.
-Specialist trained staff work with the child’s school and other involved services to support the student’s access to the curriculum.
+Hearing and Vision support is provided for students from preschool to year 12.
+Specialist staff work with the child’s school and other involved services to support the student’s access to the curriculum.

-- Small group programs are provided at a range of public schools across the ACT for students from kindergarten to year 12.
+Small group programs are provided at a range of public schools across the ACT for students from kindergarten to year 12.
+Schools have flexibility in the way they deliver their small group programs to meet the needs of their school community.
+As such programs will operate differently from school to school:

-LSCs are classes for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
-They are located in primary schools, high schools and colleges.
+LSCs are small group programs for students with a significant learning delay, a mild intellectual disability or who meet the ACT Student Disability Criteria for Autism.
+They are located in various primary schools, high schools and colleges.

 School teams, including the school psychologist, work with parents and carers to understand and support the student’s educational needs and the interventions necessary to support their learning and engagement.
 The school psychologist will support parents to consider the range of programs and supports the student is eligible for.